Alejogb1/job-board/blog-data/what-are-the-technical-differences-between-sales-navigator-urls-and-regular-linkedin-profile-urls-teaching-point-highlights-url-structure-and-access-requirements.md

 id: "what-are-the-technical-differences-between-sales-navigator-urls-and-regular-linkedin-profile-urls-teaching-point-highlights-url-structure-and-access-requirements"
 ---

-Okay so let's dive into the LinkedIn URL stuff sales nav versus regular profile pages its kind of like comparing apples and slightly different oranges both are fruit but they do different things right?
+ so let's dive into the LinkedIn URL stuff sales nav versus regular profile pages its kind of like comparing apples and slightly different oranges both are fruit but they do different things right?

 A regular LinkedIn profile URL you've seen it it's like `linkedin.com/in/your-name-or-username` pretty straightforward its public facing it's meant for general networking you know connecting with colleagues friends potential employers pretty standard stuff If you're browsing publicly or even logged into your account you can usually see these pages without any friction the main purpose is to present a person's professional story their skills work experience all that jazz it's easily shared in your resume or email signature or embedded in your website